jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

     - posts
 ---

-If like me, you’re a developer and you finally decided to switch to Mac then trust me you did the right choice but, you’re likely searching for those cool Apps that you’ve seen in your twitter feed, you was amazed with what they can do, but you just ignored them thinking `”One day when I’ll have a Mac”`.
+If like me, you’re a developer and you finally decided to switch to Mac then trust me you did the right choice but, you’re likely searching for those cool Apps that you’ve seen in your twitter feed, you were amazed with what they can do, but you just ignored them thinking `”One day when I’ll have a Mac”`.
 Well that day is finally here And I’ll save you the hassle of going through your feed searching because they are probably listed here.

 In this article I’ll introduce you to some Apps/Tools that I found useful.
 Some of them are free but others are paid and I’ll try to present some alternatives when available.